Zamin Ryot: History

 The publication was started by Nellore Venkatrama Naidu as Zamindari Ryot in c.
 1930, before changing its name to Zamin Ryot.
 Originally meant to advocate against the feudal system in the area, it played an important role in reporting on the success of the Salt Satyagraha in Nellore district.

 The British government searched house and office of Venkatrama Naidu and also of the editor Chundi Jagannatham for three days from 15 to 17 February 1941, officially on the basis that it spread anti-war propaganda.
 Such press restrictions during World War II led to the paper being suspended voluntarily from 1 September 1942.
-It resumed publication in December 1942.
+It resumed publication on 20 November 1942.

 By 1993, it was identified as a pro-Congress publication.
 For example, during the reign of N. T. Rama Rao as chief minister, the publication often criticised and mocked him with "dripping sarcasm".

 In 2019, editor Dolendra Prasad was attacked by MLA Kotamreddy Sridhar Reddy of Nellore Rural district in retaliation for a negative story on him.
 Prasad later expressed concerns that other attacks on journalists in Andhra Pradesh, inaction by the government on his attack, and a law passed by the cabinet allowing the government to sue media organisations for "distorted news" would lead to a chilling effect on journalism.